-The average length of stay was projected based on a review of historical Medicaid waiver enrollee durational patterns for those participants to be in the waiver over future year(s), the last and final year was estimated for a 6 month time frame only.
+The average length of stay was projected based on a review of historical Medicaid waiver enrollee durational patterns for those participants to be in the waiver over future year(s).

 Historically, the average length of stay for this waiver demonstrates an unpredictable pattern from year to year as demonstrated by submitted CMS 372's.
-In order to make a best estimate of the average length of stay for this amendment, OLTL reviewed the 372 reports for state fiscal years 2014-15, 2015-16 and 2016-17 then projected forward by applying the most recent years actual Medicaid waiver user, service utilization and cost data.
+In order to make a best estimate of the average length of stay for this amendment, OLTL reviewed the 372 reports for state fiscal years 2013-2014, 2014-15 and 2015-16 then projected forward by applying the most recent years actual Medicaid waiver user, service utilization and cost data.

 Due to CHC Migration, average length of stay was adjusted to reflect percentage of the state population that would be affected each year.